The Bluebonnets of Washington County Texas

 The recent deluge of rain had turned the world green again.
 A drive along Farm Road 390 around Washington County was a visual delight.
 Pastures of lush grass, masses of bluebonnets, bright orange Indian paintbrush, and delicate pink primrose danced in the Texas wind.
 Speckled Longhorns, Black Angus, and creamy white Brahman cattle painted a picturesque watercolor as they grazed against the colorful backdrop.
 Each pasture was sprinkled with baby calves, napping, nursing and frolicking among the bluebonnets.

 Before I knew it my time in Washington County was over.
-On my last morning in Texas I sat at the antique kitchen table in the cozy, and comfortable, Knittel Homestead Inn, in the historic little town of Burton.
-I sipped a cup of coffee and nibbled a piece of cranberry nut bread, lathered with whipped butter.
+On my last morning in Texas, I sat at an antique kitchen table in a cozy, and comfortable B & B, in the historic little town of Burton.
+I sipped a cup of coffee and nibbled a piece of cranberry nut bread, slathered with whipped butter.
 I listened as a pair of barn swallows chattered just outside the door.

 I’d had a peaceful night’s sleep in Flora’s Room.
 Flora was the Roman goddess of flowers and spring.
 It seemed an appropriately odd twist of fate that of all the B & B rooms in Washington County, I should get Flora’s Room as my lodging while on my “Bucket List,” spring wildflower pilgrimage.